lidija-jovanovska/lidija-jovanovska.github.io/content/english/blog/post-1.md

 it's in how it combines disciplined analysis with psychological protection against market volatility.
 By implementing these criteria programmatically, you gain both efficiency and emotional distance from the daily market noise.

-I've shared the complete code on [GitHub](https://github.com/lidija-jovanovska/investing), so you can immediately start screening for your own Graham-approved stocks.
-If you adjust the criteria as I've suggested, I'd love to hear about your results in the comments.
+I've shared the complete code on my [GitHub](https://github.com/lidija-jovanovska/investing), so you can immediately start screening for your own Graham-approved stocks.
+If you adjust the criteria as I've suggested, I'd love to hear about your results.

 Remember, as Graham himself would say:
 > Those who emphasize protection are always especially concerned with the price of the issue at the time of study.